Sightseeing Tours in Cardiff

 - Duration:4 Hours

 OVERVIEWOur famous Party Passes offer a great variety of weekend nightlife options.
 We have been booking groups small and large onto the guestlists all over the UK for a decade.
 We have designed our Nightlife Deals get you VIP entry into selected, popular clubs and bars.
 You can visit them all, or just a few, it's entirely up to you!
-This is NOT A GUIDED TOUR where you are with other groups and are restricted by a guide's timetable, you are simply booked into each venue on the guestlist, so if there is a queue, you go to the front and give your name to get straight in (any venue that has a doorcharge is free, so nothing to pay for entry).INCLUDESQueue jump and entry fees (at venues that have them)EXCLUDESDrinksMEETING AND PICKUPMeeting pointCardiffYour night ends in a great nightclub, which is confirmed after booking (as they can vary, depending on the night)Options and Start timeBar and Club queue jump entry Party Pass to multiple venues in Cardiff: 12/30/2024 - 12/29/2025
+This is NOT A GUIDED TOUR where you are with other groups and are restricted by a guide's timetable, you are simply booked into each venue on the guestlist, so if there is a queue, you go to the front and give your name to get straight in (any venue that has a doorcharge is free, so nothing to pay for entry).INCLUDESQueue jump and entry fees (at venues that have them)EXCLUDESDrinksMEETING AND PICKUPMeeting pointCardiffPLEASE NOTE* This is a self-guided tour with no guideOptions and Start timeBar and Club queue jump entry Party Pass to multiple venues in Cardiff: 12/30/2024 - 12/29/2025

 Friday, Saturday: 07:00 PM - 11:30 PMEnd pointThis activity ends back at the meeting point.WHAT TO EXPECT1: CardiffStart your evening by visiting the bars on your Party Pass, if there is a queue, you can just walk straight to the doorstaff and give them your name to get straight in (R.O.A.R).
 Later, you can head to the nightclubs for your free entry and queue jump, to party until the small hours6 hours -Admission Ticket FreeADDITIONAL INFOWheelchair accessibleInfants and small children can ride in a pram or strollerPublic transportation options are available nearbySuitable for all physical fitness levelsNot wheelchair accessibleThis tour/activity will have a maximum of 15 travelersCANCELLATION POLICYFor a full refund, cancel at least 24 hours before the scheduled departure time.(For information purpose only - definite start times will show on voucher, once confirmed) -